munair/biopset-documentation/theory/tokenomics/biop-token.md

 ### Airdrops

-To incentivize the community to actively partecipate and grow we are planning multiple airdrop and events with BIOP prizes
+To incentivize the community to actively participate and grow we are planning multiple airdrop and events with BIOP prizes

 ### V2/V3 Swap

-The users that partecipated in transaction mining on the previous biop versions and got old versions of the BIOP token will receive the new BIOP v4
+The users that participated in transaction mining on the previous biop versions and got old versions of the BIOP token will receive the new BIOP v4